EMOD-Hub/emodpy-workflow/docs/tutorials/run_emod.md

     it contains a lot of high level statistics.
     - `-r results/my_first_run/experiment_index.csv` - Since we have a "receipt"
     file, we use it here to tell the `download` command where the data is.
-    - `p ContainerPlatform` - This tells the `download` command to use the Container protocol when getting data.
+    - `-p ContainerPlatform` - This tells the `download` command to use the Container protocol when getting data.

     As you can tell, there are many ways to specify the download of the data.